Rakesh-Naidu18/E-Commerce_RecommendationEngine_SQL/README.md

-💡Task Done:
-Key Objectives:
+ Task Done: Key Objectives:

-● Design and implement a robust recommendation engine for an e-commerce platform using SQL.
+Develop and Deploy a Recommendation Engine: Engineered and deployed a robust recommendation engine for an e-commerce platform using SQL.

-● Analyze user interactions, product data, and past purchases to identify trends and patterns.
+Trend and Pattern Analysis: Conducted in-depth analysis of user interactions, product data, and historical purchases to uncover trends and patterns.

-● Segment users based on their behavior and preferences to deliver personalized product recommendations.
+User Segmentation: Categorized users based on behavior and preferences to provide tailored product recommendations.

-● Evaluate and optimize the recommendation engine's performance to enhance user engagement and increase conversion rates.
+Performance Evaluation and Optimization: Assessed and enhanced the recommendation engine’s performance to boost user engagement and conversion rates.

-🚀Data Analysis and Exploration:
+🚀 Data Analysis and Exploration:

-● Utilize SQL queries to perform exploratory data analysis (EDA) on the database tables.
+SQL Queries for EDA: Leveraged SQL queries to perform exploratory data analysis (EDA) on database tables.

-● Analyze user interactions by counting views, clicks, and purchases for each product.
+User Interaction Analysis: Analyzed user interactions by tracking views, clicks, and purchases for each product.

-● Identify popular products, frequently interacted categories, and user preferences through SQL aggregation functions and group by clauses.
+Popular Product Identification: Identified popular products, frequently interacted categories, and user preferences using SQL aggregation functions and group by clauses.